 “Following this incident with my car, I went on-line and discovered that I’m not alone.
 Apparently many other motorists have experienced what they describe as ‘explosive’ sunroof failures… and some have been showered in glass.
 Not good!”

-The owner of a 2020 Highlander from Washington states:
+An owner from Washington states:

 “In April 2022, the sunroof on our 2020 Highlander Hybrid spontaneously exploded (without impact) while driving on the freeway.
 It was like a loud shotgun went off in the cab of our SUV.
 We were showered with glass and (there was a) small cut to my wife’s hand.
 Thankfully there was no traffic otherwise it could have easily caused an accident, putting us and others at risk.”